10 UK street photographers you need to know about

-Linda Wisdom
+1. Linda Wisdom

 Linda also works with Airbnb as a London photography tour host and tutor.
 In fact, she was the first ever street photographer asked by Airbnb to become an ‘Experience Host’.
 Her other clients include Panasonic, Jessops, Amateur Photographer and Huffington Post UK.
 Find out for yourself why she’s so highly thought of.

-Simon Buckley
+2. Simon Buckley

 Simon has photographed just about every corner of Manchester – as you’ll see – and has a real talent for turning the everyday into something extraordinary.

-Nico Goodden
+3. Nico Goodden

-John Farnan
+4. John Farnan

 As you’ll see from visiting his website, John is a man of many talents and experiences.
 He has also lived in Bucharest and has an impressive portfolio of pictures from the Romanian capital, while he has also shot in Berlin and Venice.
+As one of the UK’s top urban photographers, his work encompasses some intriguing spots in many of the world’s most famous cities.

 In addition to his street photography endeavours, John specialises in landscape, wedding and portrait photography.
 You can explore more of his work by visiting his Instagram page.

-Nick Turpin
+5. Nick Turpin

-Nick has imparted his wealth of knowledge to other photographers by creating this handy guide to street photography.
+Nick has imparted his wealth of knowledge to other street photographers by creating this handy guide to street photography.

-Steve Coleman
+6. Steve Coleman

 Steve Coleman hails from Kent but has made Liverpool his home, having lived and worked in the city for more than 20 years.

 His litter bin shot of Liverpool offers a unique, unorthodox and thought-provoking perspective of not just the city itself, but street photography in general.
-It can best be explained by a quote from Steve himself: "Photography is photography, an image can be defined by its composition, beauty or style by the viewer, there's no need to be told what it is".
+It can best be explained by a quote from Steve himself: “Photography is photography; an image can be defined by its composition, beauty or style by the viewer; there’s no need to be told what it is”.

-Ronya Galka
+7. Ronya Galka

-John Robinson
+8. John Robinson

-If you want a snapshot of everyday city life in Newcastle, John Robinson’s Instagram will give you that and more.
+A fantastic city photographer, if you want a snapshot of everyday city life in Newcastle, John Robinson’s Instagram will give you that and more.

 Come rain or shine – in the most literal sense – John is there with his camera.
 The Tyne Bridge at sunset; a crowded bus queue in the rain; a puddle reflecting a local landmark; the iconic Knife Angel overlooking Gateshead.
 All of them become works of art thanks to John’s creative eye and are compelling representations of what it’s like to come from the North East.